mrlegowatch/GarageStorageSwift/README.md

 ```swift
     mapping.identifyingAttribute = "ssn"
 ```
-Under the hood, the object gets serialized to JSON, so for Objective-C, don't try to park any tricky properties.
-Strings, numbers (both `NSNumbers` and primitives), dates, dictionaries where keys and values are Strings or `NSNumbers`, `MappableObjects`, and arrays of arbitrary `MappableObjects`/the other types listed here, are fine.
+Under the hood, the object's properties gets serialized to JSON, and the types of properties supported in Objective-C are limited, so don't try to park any tricky properties.
+The types supported include:
+* Strings (`NSString`)
+* Numbers (both `NSNumber` and primitives such as `Int`)
+* Dates (`NSDate`)
+* Objects conforming to `MappableObject`
+* Dictionaries (`NSDictionary`) where keys are Strings, and values are among the supported types
+* Arrays (`NSArray`) of the supported types

 #### Parking Objects
 Parking an object puts a snapshot of that object into the Garage.
 As mentioned, this is different from pure Core Data, where changes to your `NSManagedObjects` are directly reflected in the managed object context.
-With GarageStorage, since you're parking a snapshot, *you will need to park that object any time you want changes you've made to it to be reflected/persisted.* You can park the same object multiple times, which will update the existing object of that same class and identifier.
+With GarageStorage, since you're parking a snapshot, *you will need to park that object any time you want changes you've made to it to be reflected/persisted.* You can park the same object multiple times, which will update the existing object of that same type and identifier.
 To park a `Mappable` object in the garage, call:
 ```swift
     try garage.park(myPerson)
 ```